I just love to bake, cook, and try new things. It doesn't always come out the way I had in mind, but that's ok! It always tastes good.

 Don't Make The Mistake I Once Did

-I thought it would be nice to put halve the dough in the tin and then put a whole smashed banana on top and put the rest of the dough on top of that.
+I thought it would be nice to put halve the dough in the tin and then put a whole smashed banana on top.
+Then put the rest of the dough on top of that.
 DON'T do that.
-Your cake will not come out fine and it will totally fall apart when baked and cooled off.
-Putting in a whole smashed banana was just too much, the results were not overwhelming, though it still tasted rather good.
+Your cake will not come out fine and it will fall apart when baked and cooled off.